xuanyu-li/NCNN/readme.md

 bgedv2_QNORM.gctx and GTEx_RNASeq_RPKM_n2921x55993.gctx.

-Please put the downloaded file in the folder preprocessing
+Please put the downloaded file in the folder pre_preprocessing and preprocess the data according to the readme file in that folder.
+After preprocessing, you will have these files:

 ###### GEO datasets